 Data archiving is the process of moving data from your old EHR/EMR to a safe place for long-term retention.
 Most of the time this will consist of data that isn’t being actively used, but is still important or may be needed in the future for legal compliance as well as for Release of Information.
 Data archiving is often confused with backing up data, but they serve different purposes.
 You backup data by making a copy of it in case it were to be destroyed or lost.
 You archive data to take reduce storage consumption/cost while still having access to it.

 Once your data has been extracted from the legacy system, cleaned and consolidated, it’s ready to be moved.
 EHR Data must be archived in a vendor neutral EHR archive, such as Triyam’s medical records archival solution called Fovea.

-Fovea is an ONC certified web based solution, which can be hosted in-house or in the cloud.
+Fovea is a certified web based solution, which can be hosted in-house or in the cloud.
 This is a much less expensive alternative and once all documents have been archived into Fovea, the legacy systems can be shut down.

 Accessing the Archived Data

 If you’re accessing archived data from Fovea, you will be able to assign authorized users who will set up login credentials.
 You can login to Fovea on any type of browser and computer to access the archived patient medical records.
 The user will need only one username and password to login and access medical records across multiple facilities.
 Fovea can be accessed from any mobile device and every user is audited in detail.

 Archived data access from the new EMR is slightly different, but still integrated with Fovea.
 Fovea provides an API interface, which allows users to access the patient records from any external system through secure channels.
 Triyam provides HL7, IHE and custom API support for interfacing.
 For example, Fovea can be hooked up to the new EHR via an API interface.